The difference between the beginners and the advanced is the ability to resist greed.

 Open and Closed Mindset

-Improvement is about changing what you are doing to make it work better.
-My friend asked me for help, yet he refuses the help given: What if his current method works better, he could bypass all this other hard work and finish his opponent straight away.
-Though the results are proving him incorrect, how convenient would it be if the opportunities he took were also the best available?
+Improvement is about changing what you are doing to make yourself work better.
+My friend asked me for help, yet he refuses the help given.
+He thinks: what if his current method works better, he could bypass all this other hard work and finish his opponent straight away.
+Though the results are proving him incorrect, how convenient would it be if the opportunities he was already taking were also the best available?
 How convenient if his way was already the right way?
-If I politely try to show him some other way, I am met with: "Yeah you can do it that way but you can't forget about this."
+If I politely try to show him some other way, I am met with: "Yeah, you can do it that way, but you can't forget about this."
 By "this" he means something he is already doing.
 You can keep chasing the carrot and maybe the man will get tired and just drop it.
 That is a method.
 But what's better is to stand up, allowing gravity to dangle the carrot right into your mouth.
 You can't forget about the obvious, but you also have to be able to grow beyond the obvious.
 For the advanced, knowing what others find obvious and irresistible makes it easier to exploit them.
 (It's why con-artists rank high in empathy and emotional intelligence.)

-Even if he does find one piece of gold, or even if he does get that one victory, it won't outweigh all the time he spent on his robotic broken loop.
-Even when throwing a basketball haphazardly into a basket, the occasional basket will still go in.
+Even if he does find one piece of gold, or even if he does get that one victory, it won't outweigh all the time he spent in his robotic broken loop.
+Even when shooting a basketball haphazardly, the occasional basket will still go in.
 There is a reward just for trying.
 But only a fool would mistake that for the best method.
 (Though he is my friend, I would be a fool not to recognize that he is also a donkey.)

 Closed Mindset Is Like Groundhog Day